Johnny Vaughan

 Jonathan Randal Vaughan (born 16 July 1966) is an English television and radio presenter and a film critic.
 He was the main presenter of Capital Breakfast alongside Lisa Snowdon on 95.8 Capital FM between 2004 and 2011.

 Vaughan currently presents the Radio X drivetime show, weekdays from 4 pm to 7 pm (commonly referred to on air as The 4til7 Thang) and The Kickabout every Saturday from 11 am to 1 pm.
 Vaughan also writes a weekly column in The Sun newspaper reviewing recent film releases.

 Early life

-Vaughan was born in Barnet, London, to an engineer father, Randal, and a psychotherapist mother, Fay.
+Vaughan was born in Barnet, Greater London, to an engineer father, Randal, and a psychotherapist mother, Fay.

 Education

 Vaughan went to St Andrew's Primary School in Totteridge, Barnet and private boarding schools, Bramcote School, Gamston, Nottinghamshire and Uppingham School, Rutland.
 During his school years he showed a talent for comedy, playing the violin and singing.

 Early adult life and imprisonment

 On leaving school, Vaughan moved back to London and originally wanted to become a writer.
 He ended up with a variety of jobs ranging from a grill chef to even starting his own business selling boxer shorts.

 In 1988, aged 21, Vaughan was arrested for trying to sell £15,000 of cocaine to undercover police officers in a hotel on the M1 motorway near Northampton.
-In the immediate aftermath of his initial success with Moviewatch, Vaughan claimed in interviews, including one with Mayfair magazine, that he had been incarcerated for the distribution of pornographic videotapes.
+After his initial success with Moviewatch, Vaughan said in interviews, including one with Mayfair magazine, that he had been incarcerated for the distribution of pornographic videotapes.